ImperialFunCoding/Project_CATE/README.md

 ###cate set <class> <period>
 Sets your current class and period.
--eg. for Computing first year in autumn,type into terminal: cate set c1 1 for JMC first year in autumn, type into terminal:
+- e.g. for Computing first year in autumn,type into terminal: cate set c1 1 for JMC first year in autumn, type into terminal:
 ```bashe
 cate set j1 1
 ```